Ronald Reagan Presidential Library: Design

 The Reagan Library is located at 40 Presidential Drive in Simi Valley, California about 40 mi northwest of downtown Los Angeles and 15 mi west of Chatsworth.

 The library's design was unveiled on January 28, 1987, in Spanish Mission style.
 According to its architect, Hugh Stubbins, Reagan approved the design, likening it to his residence of Rancho del Cielo.

 New York design agency Donovan/Green was contracted to design the facility's interior and exhibition spaces with partner Nancye Green overseeing the project.
 Construction of the library began in 1988, and the center was dedicated on November 4, 1991.
-The dedication ceremonies were the first time in United States history that five American presidents gathered together in the same place: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan himself, and George H. W. Bush.
+The dedication ceremonies were the first time in United States history that five American presidents gathered together in the same place: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan himself, and George H. W. Bush (who served as vice president under Reagan).
 Six First Ladies also attended: Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, and Barbara Bush.